 How to get a mortgage with a default

 Lenders each have their own criteria to assess mortgage applications.
-That’s why it’s important to understand the criteria that the said lender has before applying with them.
-This is an area where an expert mortgage advisor would be so pivotal.
-Based on your circumstances, an expert would know where to place your mortgage and how.
+That’s why it’s important to understand your lender’s criteria before applying with them.
+This is an area where an expert would be so pivotal.
+Based on your circumstances, an experienced advisor would know where to place your mortgage and how.

 Investigate your credit file

 Knowing what your credit file contains is extremely important, especially when applying for a mortgage with a default.
 This is because your credit file will show you the exact details that lenders will also look for.
 This is paramount for a mortgage advisor, as your credit file can show exactly which lenders you may or may not be suitable for.
 Websites such as Check My File allow users to check all four major credit reports in one place.

 It’s important to remember that every lender has varied criteria when assessing a mortgage.
 If for example ‘lender a’ doesn’t accept borrowers with defaults in the past 3 years whereas ‘lender b’ does, our advisors would approach ‘lender b’.
 This is quite a basic example as lenders will have more than just this one specific check.
 That’s why it’s necessary to prepare and approach the right lender based on your situation.

 An advisor with experience in this field will match your criteria to the best-suited lender.
 This is done with the aim of ticking every single box in their assessment and getting your mortgage through to offer.